ankitanandy00/data-professional-survey-powerbi/README.md

 5. Most survey responses come from the United States and India.

 # Value Delivered

-1.Converted raw survey data into actionable insights 2.Built a complete Power BI dashboard from scratch 3.Demonstrated understanding of BI fundamentals and business thinking 4.Presented insights in a way suitable for non-technical stakeholders
+1. Converted raw survey data into actionable insights
+2. Built a complete Power BI dashboard from scratch
+3. Demonstrated understanding of BI fundamentals and business thinking
+4. Presented insights in a way suitable for non-technical stakeholders